Home | Intervention Overview | World Clothes for Equal Dignity | Thai Collection

 The Thai Collection is made from material that Lindner bought in Thailand.

 See further down the pictures taken by Evelin Frerk, of the prototypes that Lindner created during the past decades.
 The clothes are being presented by Frerk's models.
-We envisage that you can obtain a copy of these prototypes in return for a donation to our research activities.
+We envision that you can obtain a copy of these prototypes in return for a donation to our research activities.
 Among others, we wish to enable doctoral students, particularly from the Third World, who wish to do research on the notion of dignity and humiliation, to do so by HumanDHS scholarships.

 This is a multicolored unisize blouse made of Thai silk.
-The picture is taken by Evelin Frerk, www.evelinfrerk.de |

 Links